piyush-priy/Self-Driving-Car/README.md

 ## Credits

-This project is inspired by the classic "Self-Driving Car in JavaScript" tutorial series by Radu Mariescu-Istodor (Radu's YouTube channel), and has been extended with a full-featured world editor.
+This project is inspired by the classic "Self-Driving Car in JavaScript" tutorial series by Radu Mariescu-Istodor (Radu's YouTube channel).